Stretched Resolution Calculator

 What is the difference between stretched and black bars?

-How do I set a stretched resolution on my monitor?
+How do I enable stretched resolution on NVIDIA?

 Can I use stretched resolution on a 1440p or 4K monitor?